japod/bf/README.md

 Thanks to Christian Humer, who kindly agreed that i could reuse this at MI-RUN seminar in CTU.

+See (https://www.youtube.com/watch?v=FJY96_6Y3a4) for a nice Truffle tutorial by Christian Wimmer.

 # Truffle BF

 A [Brainfuck](https://esolangs.org/wiki/brainfuck) (short BF) implementation using Truffle for the GraalVM.